From DevOops to DevOps | Best Strategies to Implement for Your Team

 In today’s rapidly changing world, software products need to be upgraded frequently and quickly to bring value to customers and users.
 Software features are continuously developed, tested, deployed, and operated in the production environment.
 New features are not only developed and tested successfully, but they also deployed and operated without much chaos and disruption.
 Software cross-functional teams which include product owners, software development, quality assurance (QA), operations need to work together to ensure the fast flow of work from development to operation.
 This requires development teams to be more productive in delivering quality work while QA, operations, and other teams need to use automated tools and follow well-formed practices to minimize their dependence on other teams.
 DevOps has been a process that organizations seek to achieve this goal.

-In this blog, we will discuss the essential strategies for organizations to implement a successful DevOps transformation effort.
+In this blog, we will discuss 6 Essential DevOps Implementation Strategies for organizations to implement a successful DevOps transformation effort.

 A transformation in DevOps must begin within.
 It involves organizing, empowering, and enabling teams to maximize their capabilities and their chances of success.
 In other words, it is more about people than tools and technology.

 Organizations need to establish and nourish a DevOps culture that encourages continuous learning, cross-team collaboration, empowered teams, and sharing metrics as a way for continuous improvement.
 Such a DevOps culture can span multiple teams across departments.